ec-europa/platform-dev/profiles/common/modules/custom/ecas/README.md

 To test the user_sync functionality however, you need to add some configuration to your settings.php file.
-More information can be found in the debugging section of the [readme of feature "ecas_env"](../../features/ecas_env/README.md)
+More information can be found in the debugging section of the

+## Certificate path
+The variable ecas_cerificate_path should be set in order to set client certificate path so PHPCAS library can validate the server to be sure we are using the right one.

+ [readme of feature "ecas_env"](../../features/ecas_env/README.md)

 Usage